sillsdev/TheCombine/docs/data_model.md

 ## User

-- Avatar - makes it easier to distinguish users from one another when collaborating.
-We will look into automatically generating avatars for users.
+- Avatar

 - Name

-- E-mail
+- Email

 - Phone

-- Other Connection Field
+- Other Connection Field - Other form of contact if phone/email are unavailable

-- Projects - A user may be involved with more than one project at a time.
+- Worked Projects - A user may be involved with more than one project at a time.

 - Agreement